Notion: the all-in-one productivity tool

 and kanban style task management

-to create a workspace where non-technical users could tinkle with the tool and build custom workflows for knowledge management (confluence for the masses 😋).
+to create a workspace where non-technical users could tinker with the tool and build custom workflows for knowledge management (Confluence for the masses 😋).
 But it was only after mission Notion 2.0 - that the all-powerful all-in-one workspace of today was born.

 “In all honesty, Notion 2.0 is really the 1.0 for us.
 It finally delivers on our promise—a singular tool that handles all your work outside email and Slack.
 With the addition of tables, Kanban boards, and calendars, along with the existing notes and wiki features, we think we have done it with this release—Notion is now truly the ‘all-in-one workspace.'” — Ivan Zhao, Co-founder of Notion